 To view the indexes on a table:

 SQL Server uses statistics to determine the most efficient query execution plan.
-Outdated statistics can lead to suboptimal performance.
-Use the following command to update statistics:
+Keep your statistics up to date with:

 UPDATE STATISTICS TableName;